datameshgroup/fusion/docs/getting-started.md

 ![](/img/POS-fusion-app.png)

 - USB Connection
-  - Base Connection- Fusion App communicates with the POI terminal through a USB cable connected to the POI terminal’s Base/Dock device.
+  - Base USB Connection - Fusion App communicates with the POI terminal through a USB cable connected to the POI terminal’s Base/Dock device.
 The POI terminal must be paired with its Base/Dock device.
-  - Terminal Connection - Fusion App communicates with the POI terminal through a USB cable connected directly to the POI terminal.
+  - Terminal USB Connection - Fusion App communicates with the POI terminal through a USB cable connected directly to the POI terminal.

 ![](/img/POS-fusion-app-usb.png)